Thomas Chatterton Manuscript Project

 The Rowleians

-The Anti-Rowleians were convinced that Chatterton was indeed the author of the works of Rowley, as well as the works of the other characters he created.
+The Chattertonians were convinced that Chatterton was indeed the author of the works of Rowley, as well as the works of the other characters he created.

-The Rowleians were convinced that the works were genuineit, and that it was impossible for a young and poorly educated boy to produce such an amazing body of work.
+The Rowleians were convinced that Thomas Rowley, priest, was the true author of 'Rowley's works, and that it was impossible for a young and poorly educated boy, such as Chatterton, to have written such an amazing body of work.

-Then there were those who were Rowleians to begin with but who came to accept that Chatterton was the author, so they appear in both Slide Galleries.
-Thomas Tyrwhitt is an example; he was a Rowleian right up until he published his first edition of 'Rowley's' works in 1777; and still he published with caveats rather than risk committing to Chatterton as the author; this is clear in Tyrwhitt's correspondence with George Catcott : View.
+Then there were those who were Rowleians to begin with but came to accept that Chatterton was the author; they appear in both Slide-Galleries.
+Thomas Tyrwhitt is an example; he was a Rowleian right up until he published the first edition of the collected works of 'Rowley's' in 1777; and still he published with caveats rather than risk committing to Chatterton as the author; this is clear in Tyrwhitt's correspondence with George Catcott : View.

 Samples of Manuscripts & Early Editions